openshift-knative/deviate/README.md

 [![Releases](https://img.shields.io/github/release-pre/openshift-knative/deviate.svg?sort=semver)](https://github.com/openshift-knative/deviate/releases)
 [![LICENSE](https://img.shields.io/github/license/openshift-knative/deviate.svg)](https://github.com/openshift-knative/deviate/blob/main/LICENSE)

 `deviate` is a general-purpose tool designed to manage forks of upstream projects and automate the synchronization of changes.
 It helps maintain your fork by managing release branches, applying fork-specific patches, and creating well-defined pull requests, potentially replacing manual scripts like `update-to-head.sh` and `create-release.sh`.
+It offers a more robust, configurable, and Git-native approach compared to traditional shell-script-based processes for fork synchronization.
+For instance, `deviate` emphasizes PR-based updates to target branches (like `release-next`) rather than direct force pushes, enhancing safety and traceability in your workflow.

 It promotes an **upstream-first** contribution model, where fork-specific patches represent the minimal delta required, and most changes are ideally contributed back to the upstream project.